astral-sh/rye/docs/guide/sync.md

 +++ 0.18.0

-By default (unless the `tool.rye.lock-with-sources` config key is set to `true` in the `pyproject.toml`) lock files are not generated with source references.
-This means that if custom sources are used the lock file cannot be installed via `pip` unless also `--find-links` and other parameters are manually passed.
-This can be particularly useful when the lock file is used for docker image builds.
+By default (unless the `tool.rye.lock-with-sources` config key is set to `true` in the `pyproject.toml`) lockfiles are not generated with source references.
+This means that if custom sources are used the lockfile cannot be installed via `uv` or `pip`, unless `--find-links` and other parameters are manually passed.
+This can be particularly useful when the lockfile is used for Docker image builds.

-When this flag is passed then the lock file is generated with references to `--index-url`, `--extra-index-url` or `--find-links`.
+When this flag is passed then the lockfile is generated with references to `--index-url`, `--extra-index-url` or `--find-links`.

 ```